Longi Hi-Mo 4 solar panels review

 Our methodology

-• Durability of the solar panel for a total score of 15 points;
+• Durability for a maximum score of 15 points;

 As a writer for FMB, Katharine researches and interrogates products and companies to find the best consumer purchases on the home improvement market – including heat pumps, home security systems and windows.
 Her high standards for up-to-date information and expert advice ensures that our readers can be assured that the products we recommend are top-rated and high-quality.